snovis/snovis.github.io/_posts/2023-11-18-Cherry-Pie.md

 excerpt: Chapter 25 - Cassandra gets her Cherry Pie
 ---

-> [!warning] About This Chapter
-> This is literally a file I pulled down off of github, it is the last chapter I shared with my mom.
-I think I'm going to just pick up the story from here and start writing again.
->
-> Going back to what I wrote before may be the easiest way to pick up where I left off.
+> Hi Mom, this chapter is the last chapter I wrote in the Reclaimer story.
+I went back, and redrafted it to get a feel for where I left off.

 Anil slammed his phone down in frustration.